vdesabou/alfred-spotify-mini-player/docs/setup.md

   * https://transfer.sh (for DEBUG Zip file)

 * if you're using a proxy, don't forget to enable this option in Alfred preferences, ***except for the time of authentication, it must be disabled*** :-

 <figure>
 	<a href="{{ site.url }}/images/setup6.jpg"><img src="{{ site.url }}/images/setup6.jpg"></a>
 	<figcaption>Use Mac OS http proxy settings for scripts option (except for authentication).</figcaption>
 </figure>

+* **Wappalyzer** browser extension interfere with authentication process: make sure to disable it during time of authentication.

 ## Create the library